The 2024 Small Grants Scheme has closed

 Full proposals will be reviewed by members of the IAS Expert Advisory Panel.
 Additional opinions may be sought from external peer reviewers.

-Applicants will be notified of the outcome of their applications by 12th September 2022.
-Feedback will be provided for all unsuccessful candidates.
+Applicants are notified of the outcome of their applications.
+Feedback is be provided for all unsuccessful candidates.

 Successful applications

-Successful applicants will be required to provide a brief progress report six weeks before the end of their project.
+Successful applicants are required to provide a brief progress report six weeks before the end of their project.
 A template for this report, which is intended to be a brief summary of progress, outcomes and planned outputs, will be provided by IAS.

 It is hoped that small grants will lead to future peer-reviewed publications, policy briefs or larger research proposals to other funders.